Welcome Laurier members!

 While both tools help you explore your pension, there are a few key differences to keep in mind.

 • Run multiple scenarios: Because UPP’s pension estimates reflect both your former Laurier plan and your UPP pension, the UPP estimator currently presents one scenario at a time for easier viewing.
 You can run as many scenarios as you’d like and compare the results.
-Side-by-side comparison functionality will be added in a future update.

 • Defined Benefit focus: UPP provides estimates for your monthly lifetime pension, reflecting our defined benefit pension promise.
 Commuted Value estimates are not provided as they are not always an accurate reflection for financial planning.
 To learn more, visit myupp.ca/members/commuted-value.